cavs1010/Posgre_Installation/pgAdmin_and_Postgres_for_Mac.md

-# Installing pgAdmin and Postgres on Windows
+# Installing pgAdmin and Postgres on a Mac

 Similar to coding with Python using Visual Studio Code, SQL requires a code editor with the ability to execute the scripts that are created by developers.
 This section guides you through the process of installing pgAdmin and Postgres on a Mac.